britneydang/HandsonProject-Covid19/README.md

   - DEBUG.
 In pipeline run , it asks for the value, need to input a specific RelativeURL and FileName.
 In this case, they will be:
     - sourceRelativeURL: britneydang/HandsonProject-Covid19/blob/main/hospital_admissions.csv
     - sinkFileName: hospital_admissions.csv
-  - After succeeded, I will create a trigger to keep the data updated.
+  - ** Option A ** After succeeded, I will create a trigger to keep the data updated.
 In this case, I will use Schedule trigger because the file in the URL will always exist, ECDC website update their data anytime they want and I wont look at slices of data (I want to get the data at a certain point): Manage -> Triggers -> New -> add info -> Ok
   - Need to attach trigger to the pipeline befor PUBLISH.
 Go to the pipeline -> Add trigger -> New/Edit -> Choose the newly created trigger-> Ok -> input the Value:
     - sourceRelativeURL: britneydang/HandsonProject-Covid19/blob/main/hospital_admissions.csv
     - sinkFileName: hospital_admissions.csv